RosettaCommons/demos/public/zinc_site_redesign/README.md

 ## Overview of the Procedure

-Each Step is included as a directory with a separate README.
+Each Step is included as a subdirectory with a separate README.
+In each case, the relevant command is intended to be run from the relevant subdirectory.

 1. Analysis of ZincSite
 2. CleanPDB after running the zinc analysis.